 Goat’s milk for dogs with a yeast infection

-But the healthy and natural attributes of goat’s milk is just what your dog needs to overcome a yeast infection.
+But the healthy and natural attributes of goat’s milk are just what your dog needs to overcome a yeast infection.
 It will help stabilize your dog’s body.

 Will goat’s milk make my dog fat?